Dedicated to the memory of Michelle H. Fox.

 It was stated, on one of their blogs, to be for UPC "ministers to declare they believe and will endeavor to teach/preach this baseline of holiness."
 They claimed that the ministers within the organization seeking to make changes were a "very noisy minority."
 Some felt that pastors had to protect people by building fences because they were being "eaten by wolves or falling off cliffs."
 Yet others felt the people behind this movement had "declared their intention to identify, isolate and run off anyone not holding their standards" and that "the spirit of the petition is actually the antithesis of that of the founding fathers of the UPC."
 Obviously the affirmation requirement from more than a decade before was not enough for these ministers.

 On this post you will see a long quote of what appeared on the website, as well as a screen shot of some who allegedly signed.
-As of early July 2010, only 532 of their more than 9,000 ministers had signed the declaration.
-However, some whose names appeared there were questionable as they were ministers who were no longer licensed by the UPCI.
+As of early July 2010, only 532 of their more than 9,000 ministers had signed.
+However, some whose names appeared were questionable as they were ministers no longer licensed by the UPCI.
 In addition, one point of the declaration was changed after people had signed and they were not individually notifying them.
 One man's thoughts on this group, which includes a quote from the site, are here.

 A Little More About The UPC